-His previous experience includes internships at a Veterans Affairs hospital during which he co-facilitated groups for veterans living with PTSD and provided case management for homeless veterans and at the Caridad Center providing therapy and case management for uninsured and underserved children and families.
+His previous experience includes internships at a Veteran Affairs hospital and at the Caridad Center.
+At the hospital, Miguel co-facilitated groups for veterans living with PTSD and provided case management for homeless veterans.
+He provided therapy and case management for uninsured and underserved children and families at the Caridad Center.

 "Providing a safe environment encourages patients to make positive changes and work towards a healthy, fulfilling life.
 By challenging patients’ self-limiting beliefs, highlighting their strengths, and looking into their behaviors, thoughts, and feelings without judgment, I can create a safe space that allows patients to rebuild their lives."